Nico Robin: In other media

 In the anime television series adaptation of the manga, Robin's voice actress is Yuriko Yamaguchi.
 In the 4Kids Entertainment English adaptation, her Baroque Works codename was changed to Miss Sunday and she is voiced by Veronica Taylor who portrays her with a country accent.
 In the Funimation English adaptation, her voice is supplied by Stephanie Young.
 In addition to the anime, Robin is featured in many of the adaptations based on the One Piece media franchise, including films, video games, and others as well.
 Emiya Ichikawa II performed as Robin in a kabuki play inspired by One Piece that ran at Tokyo's Shinbashi Enbujō throughout October and November 2015.
 Robin has also appeared as a playable character in the crossover fighting games Jump Super Stars and Jump Ultimate Stars.

-Jamie Lee Curtis said she would like to play Nico Robin in the Netflix adaptation, but noted it was unlikely due to her age.
+Robin is set to be portrayed by Lera Abova in the live action adaptation.

 Reception

 Popularity

 Nico Robin is one of the most popular characters in the One Piece series.
+Nico Robin has earned her place among anime audiences for many reasons.
 Ever since her debut, she has become a popular subject of cosplay, causing a trend in which female fan readers of the series attempt to replicate the various iconic looks of the character that have been shown over the years.
 In 2013, website Tokyo Otaku Mode held a poll asking anime and manga fans via Facebook which characters they would most want to date; Robin was ranked in 2nd place.
 In 2014, Goo Ranking conducted a poll amongst NTT customers by asking for their favorite female and male black-haired anime characters, with Robin ranking in 6th place out of the top 15 females.